By Glen C. Strathy

 task is to get a publisher to request to see your manuscript.
 The way

-you do this is to first prepare a proposal and a
+you do this is to first prepare a proposal and a query letter.

 Here's where novelists have things a little easier.
 A proposal for a novel consists primarily of the first three chapters.
 These give publishers the opportunity to see how well you write, the style of the book, and how skilled you are at developing your plot and characters.
 Some publishers will also want a brief outline or Synopsis (which is much easier to write if you have finished the manuscript – see above).